Griffith Park Observatory is one of L.A’s greatest cultural attractions and best of all it’s admission free!

 - added more 360 & standard images

-As you walk up toward the Observatory head over to the right hand side where you’ll see the James Dean bust and from here there’s a great view of the Hollywood sign on the hill behind you.
+As you walk up toward the Observatory head over to the right hand side where you’ll see the James Dean bust and from here there’s a view of the Hollywood sign on the hill behind you.

 Inside you’ll find the Foucault Pendulum, this cool contraption demonstrates the Earth’s rotation and is one of the largest in the world.
 The bronze ball is suspended by a cable that swings in a constant direction while the Earth is turning beneath it.
 The pendulum is mounted to a bearing in the ceiling that doesn’t turn with the building as it rotates with the Earth.
 As the day goes on, the pendulum knocks over pegs that are set up in the pendulum pit showing the Earths rotation.
-Showing my geeky side, but i think that’s kinda cool.
+Showing my geeky side, but I think that’s kinda cool.

 I suggest getting yourself a ticket to see one of the shows in the Samuel Oschin Planetarium, there are a few to choose from but each one has its own spectacular 3D show.